tdwg/tcs2/docs/tcs-terms/README.md

 		</tr>
 		<tr>
 			<td>Comments</td>
 			<td><p>The <code>typifiedName</code> property links the Nomenclatural Type back to the Taxon  Name.
 Also, when coming from the Preserved Specimen, the typified name is  the most important piece of information, because there is no point in  knowing what kind of type a specimen is without knowing for what name it  is the type.
-Therefore, <code>typifiedName</code> is a required property.</p></td>
+Therefore, <code>typifiedName</code> is a REQUIRED property.</p></td>
 		</tr>
 		<tr>
 			<td>GitHub issue</td>